1919SaiRam/Build-e-commerce-shopping-cart-application---Profile.fyi/README.md

 Above all are the Provided guidelines for contributing to the project.

-# 🤝 Thanks for the Patience for Review 🙏
+# 🤝 Thanks for the Investing Valuable time & Patience for Review 🙏